vmware-archive/sql-to-dbsp-compiler/README.md

 replace the `-u user` with the user name you have created, and `-p password` with the user's password.

+If you want to generate images of the query plans you need to also install graphviz as described here <https://graphviz.org/download/>.

 ## Rust compilation errors

 If you get Rust compilation errors you should try to make sure you